|

 is thick and generally has lobes, ridges or rib-like structures.

-Human uses: Leathery corals are
+Human uses: Leathery soft corals are

 considered toxic in the live aquarium trade.
 They produce substances